 These treats are really quick and simple to make.
 Most of the steps are just chilling.

-- Dump in peanut butter and honey and pulse again.
+- Spoon in peanut butter and honey and pulse again.

 - Remove dough to large bowl and chill in refrigerator.

 - Put the baking sheet in the freezer so oatmeal balls harden.

-- Melt chocolate and dip cookie balls to coat, tapping off as much chocolate as you can.
+- Melt chocolate and dip oatmeal balls to coat, tapping off as much chocolate as you can.

 - Set on baking sheet and drizzle with peanut butter or white chocolate.

 - Return to the freezer to completely set.

 - Store in airtight container in the refrigerator or freezer.

 Make these treats next: White Chocolate Oreo Truffles